-Understanding the factors that distinguish a colorimeter from a spectrophotometer can help you determine which tool best optimizes your color management workflow.
+Understanding the difference between spectrophotometer vs. colorimeter can help you determine which tool best optimizes your color management workflow.

 A colorimeter is a tristimulus color measurement tool that provides an objective evaluation of color characteristics based on light passing through the primary filters of red, green, and blue.
 It simulates how the human eye perceives color.